bheisig/i-doit-cli/README.md

 **Notice:** These examples work great with unique names.
 That is why it is common practice to give objects unique titles that are not in conflict with object types and categories.

-##  Show Everything About an Object
+##  Show everything about an object

 ~~~ {.bash}
 idoit show myserver